-Two Rivers Mall was initially set to open last October but the opening date was pushed to March then to September this year due to construction delays.
+The mall, which opened its doors on Tuesday, was initially set to open in October 2015 but the date was pushed to March 2016 then to September and later to this year’s Valentine’s Day due to what the developer termed as “construction delays”.

 “The investment by Avic is particularly noteworthy being one of the largest foreign direct investments in this region by a Chinese corporation into a private enterprise,” Centum said.